cue-lang/cuelang.org/hugo/content/en/docs/concept/modules-packages-instances/index.md

 ## Modules

 A module contains a configuration layed out in a directory hierarchy.
-It contains the everything that is needed to deterministically determine the outcome of a CUE configuration.
+It contains everything that is needed to deterministically determine the outcome of a CUE configuration.
 The root of this directory is marked by containing a `cue.mod` directory.